 How can I make a sports or activity club accessible for children with a vision impairment?

-British Blind Sport have a number of resources with information on supporting and coaching people with vision impairment, including thier See Sport Differently toolkit
+British Blind Sport has information and resources on supporting and coaching people with vision impairment, including their See Sport Differently toolkit.

 If the adaptions you make include purchasing specialist equipment, you may be able to get funding for this from organisations such as Disability sports.